Felicia Hill-Briggs, Ph.D., ABPP

 Johns Hopkins University School of Medicine

-Felicia Hill-Briggs, PhD, ABPP is Professor of Medicine and Core Faculty of the Welch Center for Prevention, Epidemiology, and Clinical Research at Johns Hopkins University School of Medicine.
-She is Senior Director of Population Health Research and Development for Johns Hopkins HealthCare LLC and Co-Lead of the Behavioral, Social, and Systems Science Translational Research Community for the Johns Hopkins Institute for Clinical and Translational Research (an NIH CTSA).
+Felicia Hill-Briggs, Ph.D., ABPP, is a professor of medicine and core faculty of the Welch Center for Prevention, Epidemiology, and Clinical Research at Johns Hopkins University School of Medicine.
+She is Senior Director of Population Health Research and Development for Johns Hopkins HealthCare LLC and co-lead of the Behavioral, Social, and Systems Science Translational Research Community for the Johns Hopkins Institute for Clinical and Translational Research (a National Institutes of health [NIH] Clinical and Translational Science Awards recipient).
 A clinical psychologist, neuropsychologist, and behavioral scientist, Dr. Hill-Briggs conducts clinical trials of individual- and systems-level interventions for the prevention and management of diabetes, cardiovascular disease, and related conditions.
 A particular emphasis of her research is effective intervention design and adaptation for populations of health inequity.
-She is developer of the DECIDE program, a problem-solving training approach to chronic disease self-management in high-risk populations, developed through NIH-funded trials.
+She is a developer of the DECIDE program, a problem-solving training approach to chronic disease self-management in high-risk populations, developed through NIH-funded trials.
 Her dissemination and implementation work extends internationally to governmental and private sector partnerships for population health management and hair heath and improvement in regions with high diabetes burden, including the Caribbean and Middle East.